scapeML/scape/README.md

 ## 📋 Overview

-ScAPE is a lightweight neural network (~9.6M parameters) that predicts differential gene expression in response to drug perturbations.
+ScAPE is a lightweight neural network (~9.6M parameters for the single-task version) that predicts differential gene expression in response to drug perturbations.
 Built with **Keras 3** for multi-backend support (TensorFlow, JAX, PyTorch).

 ### Key Features